Paul Jenks Photographer

 "He was the best, wasn't he?
 You will say so?"

-Paul arrived early in Croatia and to his credit few of us in those five or six months had the opportunity to know him better, (writes Christopher Long (further to the obituary by Craig Easton and Adam Alexander, 22 January).
+Paul arrived early in Croatia and to his credit few of us in those five or six months had the opportunity to get to know him well, (writes Christopher Long (further to the obituary by Craig Easton and Adam Alexander, 22 January).
 Like all the best journalists he was constantly on the move with a restless energy (interspersed with short periods of languid reflection) which took him to almost every hellish scene of destruction, slaughter and misery in Croatia.
 For those of us who shared the experience and the risks, the lists of journalists killed, displayed at the Intercontinental and Esplanade press centres, were sobering enough to convince us that this was a war of far greater scale and importance than the Western media were acknowledging.

-Paul shared, and was troubled by, a commonly-held belief among reporters that Western television and news organisations couldn't "afford" yet another war in 1991 after the costs of reporting the Gulf War and the Russian revolution.
+Paul shared, and was troubled by, a commonly-held belief among reporters that Western television and news organisations couldn't "afford" yet another war in 1991 after the costs of reporting that year's Gulf War and Russian revolution.
 Most reporters have had such feelings but he, without ever being partisan, campaigned for wider recognition of the anarchic mass insanity that had overtaken the region.
 As your obituary rightly acknowledged, he was acutely aware of what he described as the journalists' 'Stockholm Syndrome' the empathy that can arise for a captive towards his captors or, as in his case, an observer towards the 'side' which provides facilities, access, shelter, information or protection.

 Shortly before the fall of Vukovar we looked at the casualty list together.
 In four months, 24 journalists had been killed more, it was thought, than in the whole of the Vietnam War.
 Many, he said blithely, had died early on, being reckless and naive.
 Few of us had yet lost a friend or close colleague.